How to cite this paper

 A second way of validating is also offered via a tabular view.

-It displays a list of all the words that can be sorted alphabetically, by the number of occurrences
+It displays a list of all the words that can be sorted alphabetically, by the number

 or by length.